CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 ### Data Generation

-The data sets consist of the triples $ (x, u, f(x,u))$.
+The data sets consist of the triples $(x, u, f(x,u))$.

 The state and input are said to be sampled uniformly in their respective spaces.
 However, experimental results actually provide no bounds for the spaces.
-We prefer to set artifical limits such as $ -5 < u < 5$ to simplify the sampling process.
+We prefer to set artifical limits such as $-5 < u < 5$ to simplify the sampling process.

 In addition, it is explained that $f(x,u)$ are generated using the ground truth dynamics.
 The paper references [2], [3] at this point for Acrobot and Cartpole.
 However, we currently generate the datasets in MATLAB for the following reasons: